shoelace-style/shoelace/docs/components/form.md

 </script>
 ```

-?> Shoelace forms don't make use of `action` and `method` attributes and they don't submit like native forms.
-To handle submission, you need to listen for the `slSubmit` event as shown in the example above and make an XHR request with the resulting form data.

 ## Form Control Validation

 Client-side validation can be enabled through the browser's [constraint validations API](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5/Constraint_validation) for many form controls.
-You can enable it using props such as `required`, `pattern`, `minlength`, `maxlength`, and `customValidity`.
+You can enable it using props such as `required`, `pattern`, `minlength`, and `maxlength`.
 As the user interacts with the form control, the `invalid` attribute will reflect its validity based on its current value and the constraints that have been defined.

 When a form control is invalid, the containing form will not be submitted.
 Instead, the browser will show the user a relevant error message.
+If you don't want to use cilent-side validation, you can suppress this behavior by adding `novalidate` to the `<sl-form>` element.

 Form controls that support validation include [`sl-input`](/components/input), [`sl-textarea`](/components/textarea), [`sl-select`](/components/select), and [`sl-checkbox`](/components/checkbox).
 Not all validation props are available for every component.
 Refer to each component's documentation to see which validation props it supports.